 Connect Notion or Google Docs.
 If your PRDs live in Notion, connect Notion.
 If they live in Google Docs, connect Google Workspace.
 Either way, Rocket reads the full spec and builds from it directly.Build from tickets and acceptance criteria

-Connect Linear.
+Connect Linear or Jira.
 Point Rocket at a ticket and it reads the title, description, and acceptance criteria, then generates the implementation.
-Your sprint board becomes your build queue.Data in spreadsheets that should drive your app
+Your sprint board becomes your build queue.Build from epics and sprint context

 Connect Google Workspace.
 Rocket reads columns, rows, and data types from your Sheets and generates apps that reflect your real data structure.
 Pricing matrices, product catalogs, team rosters, and campaign trackers all work.Write documentation after building